zero-to-mastery/CSS_Grid_LearnGame/CONTRIBUTING.md

 Before you start, please read through all the resources carefully on this link below.

-* [HowToContribute](https://github.com/zero-to-mastery/start-here-guidelines) - Open source contribution guideline for all Zero to Master course students
+* [HowToContribute](https://github.com/zero-to-mastery/start-here-guidelines) - Open source contribution guideline for all Zero to Mastery course students

 ## Prerequisites